apache/apisix-ingress-controller/docs/en/latest/practices/check-crd-status.md

 If can not see the Status information, please check the following points:

-1. The version of APISIX Ingress needs to be >= 1.0.
+1. The version of Apache APISIX Ingress Controller needs to be >= 1.0.
 2. Use the latest CRD definition file, refer to [here](https://github.com/apache/apisix-ingress-controller/tree/master/samples/deploy/crd/v1beta1).
 3. Use the latest RBAC configuration, refer to [here](https://github.com/apache/apisix-ingress-controller/tree/master/samples/deploy/rbac).